-- 4.1.1 The Management Board is responsible for independently managing the enterprise in the interest of the enterprise, thus taking into account the interests of the shareholders, its employees and other stakeholders, with the objective of sustainable creation of value. - 4.1.2 The Management Board develops the enterprise's strategy, coordinates it with the Supervisory Board and ensures its implementation. - 4.1.3 The Management Board ensures that all provisions of law and the enterprise's internal policies are abided by and works to achieve their compliance by group companies (compliance). - 4.1.4 The Management Board ensures appropriate risk management and risk controlling in the enterprise. - 4.1.5 When filling managerial positions in the enterprise the Management Board shall take diversity into consideration and, in particular, aim for an appropriate consideration of women.
-The Management Board shall lay down targets for increasing the share of women on the two management levels below the Management Board1.
+- 4.1.1 The Management Board is responsible for independently managing the enterprise in the interest of the enterprise, thus taking into account the interests of the shareholders, its employees and other stakeholders, with the objective of sustainable creation of value. - 4.1.2 The Management Board develops the enterprise's strategy, coordinates it with the Supervisory Board and ensures its implementation. - 4.1.3 The Management Board ensures that all provisions of law and the enterprise's internal policies are abided by and works to achieve their compliance by group companies (compliance).
+Therefore, the Management Board provides for a proportionate Compliance Management System corresponding to the level of risk that the company is exposed to and shall publish the basic features of this system in the annual corporate governance report.
+Employees as well as third parties shall be given the opportunity of anonymously reporting misconduct within the company in an protectedmanner. - 4.1.4 The Management Board ensures appropriate risk management and risk controlling in the enterprise. - 4.1.5 When filling managerial positions in the enterprise the Management Board shall take diversity into consideration and, in particular, aim for an appropriate consideration of women.
+The Management Board shall lay down targets for increasing the share of women on the two management levels below the Management Board.